 Our trauma informed residential treatment program is trauma-focused, meaning that all elements of the program are designed to make the client feel emotionally and physically safe in addition to effective treatment.
 The setting, programming, and staff/client interactions are all implemented with the client’s emotional comfort and safety in mind.
 Our trauma treatment center is completely non-punitive, meaning that clients are not written up or given a consequence for breaking rules, rather we process these kinds of behaviors clinically.
 Individual consequences may follow repeated rule violations, and will often be creative and strategic, designed by the therapists to address the specific behavior.
 We utilize trauma informed training to establish an emotionally safe environment so that our Trauma Specific Modalities for trauma care at Corner Canyon Health Centers are effective.

 Corner Canyon maintains a safe physical and emotional environment, which is the first pillar of effective trauma treatment.
-Connection is next, and our personnel are interested and invested in our clients.
-In addition to all the therapeutic processing they hang out, talk to them, play with them, and support them, including teaching and modeling assertive communication to work through issues and concerns regarding trauma and other issues.
+The second pillar of effective trauma treatment at our trauma treatment center is Connection.
+Connection is our personal interest and investment in our clients.
+Our personnel not only provide trauma informed therapy, but also hang out, talk to, play with, and support each of our clients.
+This also includes teaching and modeling assertive communication to work through issues and concerns regarding trauma and other issues.
 If feedback is necessary, it is delivered gently and with care.
-Managing emotions is third, and in addition to the therapeutic modalities we use, our phasework contains many skill building assignments, and there are ongoing assertive communication opportunities to practice managing emotions in interactions with other people.
+The third pillar at our trauma treatment center is managing emotions.
+This skill is taught in addition to the therapeutic modalities that we use.
+Within our therapeutic modalities at our trauma treatment center, we do many skill building assignments such as assertive communications and practice managing emotions in interactions with others.

 Trauma–Focused Cognitive Behavior Therapy is a version of CBT that addresses the specific mental and emotional health needs of clients and their families who are struggling to manage the destructive effects of early trauma.